Treating lupus: a guide

 - Biologics to help your immune system work correctly

 - Immunosuppressives to help keep your immune system from attacking your body

 - Steroids to help with inflammation

-Keep in mind that any medicine you take for lupus can have side effects, and some medicines could put you at risk for life-threatening infections.
-Talk with your doctors about what changes to watch for with the medicines you’re taking.
-And tell your treatment team right away if you have any side effects.
+Any medicine you take for lupus can have serious side effects.
+Talk with your doctors about what changes to watch for, and tell your doctors right away if you have side effects.

-Some medicines used to treat lupus aren’t safe to take when you’re pregnant or breastfeeding.
+Some lupus medicines aren’t safe to take when you’re pregnant or breastfeeding.
 If you’re pregnant or planning to get pregnant, talk with your doctors about which treatments are safe for you and your baby.

 - What is the name of this medicine?